skip to Main Content

 • Significant changes from previous wills in the final moments of the will-writer’s life,

-• Beneficiaries being heavily involved in the will-writing process,
+• Beneficiaries being heavily involved in writing the will,

 • Dependency on a beneficiary, physically and/or emotionally,